aegnx/ramsay/README.md

 # ramsay

+PLEASE READ THE PARTS NECESSARY TO RUN THE PROGRAM, DO NOT SKIP

+ALSO THE EXE HAS FALSE POSITIVES, YOU CAN SEE THE SOURCE CODE RIGHT THERE, I BUILT BOTH BINARIES WITH PYINSTALLER.

 ![image](https://github.com/user-attachments/assets/c7c6e9aa-a7eb-4305-8455-a133b4426fbe)

 welcome to ram**say**, a cool python project about making ascii gordon ramsay repeating his insults to you, or even saying what you want him to say.